carlsborg/dust/README.md

 buffered commands or raw shell mode.

-### Add custom functionality with drop-in python commands
+### Add custom functionality with stateful drop-in python commands

 To add functionality, drop in a python file implementing new commands into dustcluster/commands.